My Reply to a Letter from US Senator Debbie Stabenow (D-MI) on the Iraq War

 “He (Jacques Chirac) is what we would call a prime suspect … If he thinks he can hide from the United States, and our allies, he will be sorely mistaken.”

-Bush said that military operations against France were continuing as he spoke, although he acknowledged that, “France had surrendered before our troops had arrived,” he added that the French had deployed a secret weapon labeled WMD, or “Women of Mass Doudounes.”
+Bush said that military operations against France were continuing as he spoke, although he acknowledged that, “France had surrendered before our troops had arrived,” he added that the French had deployed a secret weapon labeled WMD, or “Women of Massive Doudounes.”

 “Our troops are taking hold of the situation with both hands, and we expect them to be victorious before sunrise,” said the President.